 Grand Priory of the US and Central America > Priory of Southeastern US > Commandery of Costa Rica

 - Hogar Cristiano in Puntarenas received $3,000

 - Hogar de Ancianos in Limon received $1,000

 - Scholarship Grants in San Jose that totaled $3,000

-Grand Priory of the Americas > Priory of the Eastern United States > The Palm Beaches Commandery
+Grand Priory of the United States and Central America > Priory of Southeastern United States > The Palm Beaches Commandery

 - Church & Food Pantry Food Bags: The Commandery of Palm Beaches distributed 800 food bags to the area Churches and food pantries suggested by our members. $10,000.